esphome/esphome-docs/components/sprinkler.rst

 ************************************************

-This configuration snippet illustrates how user-defined ESPHome API services may be used to expose various sprinkler controller actions to the front end via the API.
+This configuration snippet illustrates how user-defined ESPHome API services may be used to expose various sprinkler controller actions to the front end.
 This could be useful to change settings and/or trigger sprinkler controller actions using automations.

 .. code-block:: yaml